ASaragga/FinCalc/README.md

 The parties instructed a single joint expert (SJE), i.e. an expert who is appointed by the court where both of the parties have conduct of the instruction.
 The SJE valued the business at the date of separation (November 2019) at £28.1 million, using a ‘present day approach’, where the SJE effectively transported himself to 2019 and did not have consideration to the subsequent years, resulting in the business selling in 2021 for £70 million[^1].
 The judge adopted the figures of £30 million for the valuation at separation and £60 million at the time of sale.
 The lower valuation was to account for the fragility of the figures as upon sale some of the consideration was deferred as equity in a holding company.

 The court ordered a division of 42.5% of the proceeds to the wife and 57.5% to the husband, which put the husband’s post-separation endeavour at approximately 15%.

+*Kingsley Napley is a London-based law firm, authorised and regulated by the Solicitors Regulation Authority.
+The firm's practice areas include: Corporate, Commercial & Finance, Costs & Litigation Management, Dispute Resolution, Family and Divorce, Real Estate & Construction, and Restructuring and Insolvency.* Source: Wikipedi

 [^1]: Should either party be dissatisfied with the single joint expert report, then it is open for them to make a *Daniels v Walker* application